 Husband’s sole and separate property pending the final decree.
 Instead, the court had to take into account that the source of the compensation was an asset owned by both parties and, therefore, the amount must be reasonable given the totality of the circumstances.

-As his CPA acknowledged, Husband received a significant amount of money as profit distributions each year, but even if he didn’t work for the businesses, he nonetheless would have been entitled to claim whatever profits or losses were generated by both businesses.
+As his CPA acknowledged, Husband received a significant amount of money as profit distributions each year, but even if he didn’t work for the businesses, he nonetheless would have been entitled to claim whatever both businesses generated profits or losses.

-Husband’s CPA testified that the profits disbursed to Husband, in excess of his compensation for his labor, were approximately $50,000 per year, presumably for Husband’s second business.
+Husband’s CPA testified that the profits disbursed to Husband, over his compensation for his labor, were $50,000 per year, presumably for Husband’s second business.

 Dividing Business Profits During a Divorce Arizona | The Ruling